chaidamu519/Udacity_SDC_NanoDegree_Term1_Project2/README.md

  ![alt text](https://raw.githubusercontent.com/chaidamu519/Udacity_SDC_NanoDegree_Term1_Project2/master/augmentation3.png)

  During the data augementation, these methods are chosen randomly on different images.
 To resolve the imbalance  of the dataset for 43 classes.
-The generated image numbers are choses according to the total number of images for each class.
+The generated image numbers are chosen according to the total number of images for each class.
 The bar chart below shows the resulted distribution:
   ![alt text](https://raw.githubusercontent.com/chaidamu519/Udacity_SDC_NanoDegree_Term1_Project2/master/new_distribution.png)